EderSantana/awesomeMLmath/README.md

 # awesomeMLmath
 Curated list to learn the math basics for machine learning.
 Note that this is a biased list from a Deep Learning research.

 The main topics are Calculus, Linear Algebra, Statistics, Probability and Signal Processing.
-If you "combine" Probability with Signal Processing you have Stochastic Processess which is the theory behind RNN, Kalman Filters, etc.
+If you "combine" Probability with Signal Processing you have Stochastic Processes which is the theory behind RNN, Kalman Filters, etc.

 ### Calculus
 [Khan Academy Calculus](https://www.khanacademy.org/math/calculus-home)